-Toronto Letter Writing Society
+Toronto Letter Writing Social

 A free, monthly drop-in for letter-writers, bullet journallers, and all those who would like DEDICATED WRITING TIME in good company!

 Hosted by the Toronto Letter Writers Society.
 The Toronto Letter Writers Society meets the second Sunday of every month at Toronto’s First Post Office.
 All are welcome to attend and it’s free!
 Bring your own supplies or use ours.

 Virtual Toronto Stationery Show

 Oct 18th – Nov 7th, 2020.
 Online.